 Patterns of Use

-- In 2011-2012, 48% of the hired agricultural labor force lacked authorization to work in the United States.7
+- Between 2014 and 2016, 48% of the hired agricultural labor force lacked authorization to work in the United States.7

-- Many parts of the U.S., including agricultural regions, are experiencing increasing groundwater depletion (withdrawal exceeds recharge rate).9 In 2013, 88.5 million acre-feet of water were used for irrigation—more than 520,000 gallons per acre; groundwater sources supplied more than half this amount.10
+- Many parts of the U.S., including agricultural regions, are experiencing increasing groundwater depletion (withdrawal exceeds recharge rate).9 In 2015, 118,000 million gallons per day of water were used for irrigation - 52% of this water came from surface-water sources.10

-- Nutrient runoff from the upper agricultural regions of the Mississippi River creates a hypoxic “dead zone” in the Gulf of Mexico that averaged over 5,742 sq mi in size between 2007 to 2013.11,12
+- Nutrient runoff from the upper agricultural regions of the Mississippi River watershed creates a hypoxic “dead zone” in the Gulf of Mexico.
+The 2017 hypoxic dead zone was the largest measured since 1985, at 8,776 sq mi.11

-- Agriculture was responsible for 7.9% of total U.S. greenhouse gas emissions in 2015.
+- Agriculture was responsible for 9.6% of total U.S. greenhouse gas (GHGs) emissions in 2019.
+Methane (CH4), nitrous oxide (N2O), and carbon dioxide (CO2) are the main GHGs emitted by agricultural activities.
 Livestock and soil management are major contributors.15

-- The average American consumes about 23 teaspoons of added sugars and sweeteners per day; the American Heart Association recommends between 6 and 9 teaspoons daily for an average adult.24,25
+- 21.5 teaspoons of sweeteners are available daily per capita in the U.S.; the American Heart Association recommends limiting added sugars to 6 and 9 teaspoons daily for average females and males, respectively.21,22

-- Diet contributes to heart disease, certain cancers, and stroke—leading causes of U.S. deaths.26,28
+- Diet plays a significant role in health.
+Diets lacking fruits and vegetables can increase risk of heart disease, certain cancers, and stroke—leading causes of U.S. deaths.23,24

-- An estimated 21% of the edible food available is wasted at the consumer level, 50% more than in 1970.29,30 This waste accounts for roughly 15% of the municipal solid waste stream and represents a loss of $455 per person each year.30,31 One estimate suggests that 2% of total annual energy use in the U.S. is used to produce food that is later wasted.28
+- The EPA estimated that in 2010, 31% of the food supply was lost, 50% more than in 1970.25,26 In 2018, more food reached landfills than any other material.25 This waste accounts for roughly 22% of the municipal solid waste stream and represents a loss of $450 per person each year.26,27 One estimate suggests that 2% of total annual energy use in the U.S. is used to produce food that is later wasted.28

 (1995, flows in million pounds)